CLL - Episode 1

 Bruton tyrosine kinase (BTK): a protein in B cells that sends signals, which help B cells survive and multiply

-Chemotherapy: anti-cancer drugs that kill or control cancer cells.
-These drugs are taken by mouth or injected and enter the bloodstream so they can help cancers that spread throughout the body (like CLL).
+Chemotherapy: treatment that uses drugs to stop the growth of cancer cells by either killing the cells or stopping them from dividing.
+These drugs are taken by mouth or injected and enter the bloodstream so they can help fight cancers that spread throughout the body (like CLL).
+This can affect cancer cells and normal cells.

 Leukemia: cancer that starts in blood-forming tissue, such as bone marrow, and causes large numbers of abnormal blood cells to be produced and enter the bloodstream